99z/book-quotes/README.md

 * _The Algorithm Design Manual_ by Steven Skiena
 * _The Tao of Physics: An Exploration of the Parallels Between Modern Physics and Eastern Mysticism_ by Fritjof Capra
 * _A Discipline of Programming_ by Edsger Dijkstra
+* _Selected Writings on Computing: A Personal Perspective_ by Edsger Dijkstra

 #### Math curriculum, in order